Lanuitjedanse/FrontendCodingChallenge/README.md

 * As a customer I would like to be able to delete the entire shopping cart at once

-* As a customer I want to be able to see how many shopping cart items I can add (max 10 items, not product amount combined)
+* It's not allowed to have more than 10 products to the cart

+* It is not allowed to add a quantity of items to the shopping cart that exceeds the "maxAmount" of the respective product

-* As a customer I would like to be informed when I have reached the limit
+* The customer must be informed in an appropriate manner when one of the limits has been reached

 * As a customer I want to see a graphical overlay when I confirm the purchase to know that my order was successful